iterative/dvc.org/content/docs/user-guide/contributing/docs.md

 website engine itself.
 Source code and content files need to be properly formatted and linted as well, which is also ensured by the full setup below.

-> ⚡ You can contribute online, using Gitpod (a fully featured online
+> ⚡ You can create a dev env online using Gitpod (a fully featured online IDE),
-> development environment), it'll automatically clone the repo, install the
+> it'll automatically clone the repo, install the dependencies, and run the app
-> dependencies, run `yarn build`, and start the webserver so that you can start
+> (takes a few minutes), so that you can start straight away.
-> straight away:
 >
 > <a href="https://gitpod.io/#https://github.com/iterative/dvc.org">
 >   <img src="https://gitpod.io/button/open-in-gitpod.svg" alt="Open in Gitpod">